Sable/lcpc16-analysis/README.md

    4) save, exit and try "wu list" again

-Hint: Please check the directory "platforms/" to find a right platform (folder name).
+Hint: please check the directory "platforms/" to find a right platform (i.e. a folder name).
 More details about creating a new configuration can be found at [Wu-Wei's wiki](https://github.com/Sable/wu-wei-benchmarking-toolkit/wiki/Installation).